Red Snapper (band): Reunion

 Red Snapper reformed in 2007 – this was posted on their MySpace page:

 After 6 years apart concentrating on different projects, Red Snapper return.
 Ali has been working with Beth Orton and his new band Clayhill.
 David has been focusing on writing music for TV with his work featuring on the highly acclaimed BBC show 'The Tribe'.
 Rich has been working with Jakeone on their band Toob, with Rennie Pilgrem and the TCR Allstars and Bomb the Bass.

 In late 2007, the band decided to rejoin after a jam session.
 They returned to the recording studio to work on new material for their sixth album.
 Saxophonist Tom Challenger played at the sessions and became a member of the band.

 Red Snapper appeared at the Bloc Weekend in March 2008.
 The band released Pale Blue Dot (Lo Recordings) on 2 October 2008.

 They appeared on the Glade Stage at Glastonbury 2009.

-In May 2011 the band released Key, their seventh album on V2 Benelux with band members Rich Thair (drums), Ali Friend (double bass/vocals) and David Ayers (guitar) - this time, they are joined by jazz saxophonist Tom Challenger and guest vocalists Gavin Clarke (UNKLE, Clayhill) and Mercury Prize nominee Eliza Carthy.
+In May 2011 the band released Key, their seventh album on V2 Benelux with band members Rich Thair (drums), Ali Friend (double bass/vocals) and David Ayers (guitar) – this time, they are joined by jazz saxophonist Tom Challenger and guest vocalists Gavin Clarke (UNKLE, Clayhill) and Mercury Prize nominee Eliza Carthy.
 The band followed up the album with an extensive tour of Europe throughout the summer of 2011.

 On 1 September 2014, Red Snapper released the album Hyena on Lo Recordings.
-It features music that the group composed to accompany the film Touki Bouki.
+It features music inspired by a soundtrack that the group composed to accompany the film Touki Bouki.

 In 2016, the band toured Belarus and played at the Canary Wharf Jazz Festival.